-Bonnie Culver, Ph.
-D., Program Co-Founder, Program Director
+David Hicks, Ph.
+D., Program Director

-J. Michael Lennon, Ph.
-D., Program Co-Founder
+Bonnie Culver, Ph.D. and J. Michael Lennon, Ph.
+D., Program Co-Founders

 Master of Fine Arts in Creative Writing (low residency)

-In October, 2004, the Pennsylvania Department of Education and the Middle States Association of Schools and Universities approved the Wilkes proposal for the M.A. program.
+In October 2004, the Pennsylvania Department of Education and the Middle States Association of Schools and Universities approved the Wilkes proposal for the M.A. program.
 The University graduated its first class in June 2006.
 In September 2010, the Pennsylvania Department of Education approved the addition of the Master of Fine Arts to the graduate creative writing degree offerings at Wilkes University.

 - Completed Application.

-- $45 non-refundable application fee.
+- $35 non-refundable application fee.

 - Official transcript of all college work, undergraduate and graduate.

-- Creative writing sample...
-A 15-25 page writing sample from any genre or genres of published/unpublished work that best demonstrates your creative ability.
+- Creative writing sample.(a 15-25 page writing sample from any genre or genres of published/unpublished work that best demonstrates your creative ability)

 - What will you do with your program accomplishments following graduation?